peteryzhang6/The-Law-of-One/Sessions/Sessions 1-25/Session 1.md

 # Session 1
 <- [[Session 106]] | [[Session 2]] ->

+**January 15, 1981**
 # 1.0
 **Ra:** I am Ra.
 I have not spoken through this instrument before.
 We had to wait until she was precisely tuned, as we send a narrow-band vibration.
 We greet you in the love and in the light of our Infinite Creator.

 We have watched your group.
 We have been called to your group, for you have a need for the diversity of experiences in channeling which go with a more intensive, or as you might call it, advanced approach to the system of studying the patterns of the illusions of your body, your mind, and your spirit, which you call seeking the truth.
 We hope to offer you a somewhat different slant upon the information which is always and ever the same.

 The Confederation of Planets in the Service of the Infinite Creator has only one important statement.
-That statement, my friends, as you know, is “All things, all of life, all of the creation is part of one original thought.”
+That statement, my friends, as you know, is “All things, all of life, all of the creation is part of [[one original thought]].”

 We will exercise each channel if we are able to.
 The reception of our beam is a somewhat more advanced feat than some of the more broad vibration channels opened by other members for more introductory and intermediate work.